Skip to main content

 Scala pipelines can sit anywhere in your data stack: as batch jobs that read from operational databases and write to data lakes, as Spark transformations that reshape warehouse tables, or as streaming jobs that fan data out to multiple downstream consumers.

-When an upstream change occurs — such as a renamed column in a source table or a restructured case class — it can silently break downstream transformations, dashboards, and machine-learning pipelines.
-Data teams need a way to predict the downstream impact of these schema changes before they deploy.
+Upstream changes can silently break downstream transformations, dashboards, and machine-learning pipelines.
+For example, a renamed column in a source table or a restructured case class can propagate failures across the entire stack.
+Data teams need a way to predict downstream impact before they deploy.

 How Foundational analyzes this framework

-Foundational's code engine scans and extracts lineage straight from the Scala source code.
-Data teams gain full visibility into any Scala pipeline, including legacy jobs and custom transformation logic that does not rely on a standard framework.
+Foundational's code engine scans and extracts lineage directly from Scala source code.
+Data teams gain full visibility into any Scala pipeline, including legacy jobs and custom transformation logic that do not rely on a standard framework.

-This shift-left approach makes it possible to review data flow changes in pending Pull Requests, ensuring that any changes impacting your data stack do not lead to data incidents, pipeline disruptions, or compromises in data quality.
+This shift-left approach lets teams review data flow changes in pending pull requests so that changes in data stack behavior do not lead to data incidents, pipeline disruptions, or data quality issues.

-Foundational supports a wide range of Scala data patterns, including:
+Foundational supports a wide range of Scala data patterns:

-• Other Spark-based frameworks and formats — including pipelines built on Delta Lake, Apache Iceberg, and other Scala-native data processing libraries
+• Other Spark-based frameworks and formats: Pipelines built on Delta Lake, Apache Iceberg, and other Scala-native data processing libraries.

 Multi-step extraction process

-1. Translation to Abstract Syntax Tree (AST): Foundational translates the raw Scala code into an AST, a standardized hierarchy of the logic, transformations, and data access calls.
+Foundational translates raw Scala code into an AST, a standardized hierarchy of the logic, transformations, and data access calls.
 For example:

 .filter(col("status") === "completed")